joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 in the denormalized response.

 However this isn't enough to normalize.
 We need to know what unique identity value should replace the original one.
-Se we must implement a protocol `om.next/Ident`. `om.next/Ident` takes props to a client unique key.
+So we implement the protocol `om.next/Ident`. `om.next/Ident` takes props and returns a unique key (unique to the client, not globally).
 This key has an additional related purpose beyond normalization - we can also use this key to know which components are backed by the same data.

 So **normalization** simplifies updates.
 Providing an **identity** operation allows us to automate **normalization** based on the